 Anyhow, what we do to get rid of competition might seem weird to you, but it’s what’s most effective.

-you mine exactly the roids he mines, switching continuously if necessary,
+You roll the highest yield setup you can, you mine exactly the roids he mines, switching continuously if necessary, mining them faster than he can.

 People HATE that!
 It fucks with their alarms!

-For your own safety, all you need to do is fitting higs rigs (bonus points for spider webbing the fleet) and slowly chucking through the belt at align time! :smiley: My lowest was 8 msec!
+For your own safety, all you need to do is fitting higs rigs (bonus points for spider webbing the fleet) and slowly chucking through the belt at align time!
+My lowest was 8 msec!

 Yeah between bumping them off the field on an alt and then doing mining the same rocks as their drones with covetors/hulks I’m planning on making getting anything from me too much of a chore to justify managing 6 active orca clients.